amazon-connect/amazon-connect-streams/Documentation.md

   rendered in an iframe.

 ### Event Subscription
-Event subscriptions link your app into the heartbeat of Connect by allowing your code to be called when new agent information is available.
+Event subscriptions link your app into the heartbeat of Amazon Connect by allowing your code to be called when new agent information is available.

 Event subscription works by providing callbacks to the Streams API which are